-- Prospective participants should request their academic transcripts and letters of recommendation as soon as possible, as they will not be able to add additional information after the January 6, 2022 application closing.
+- Prospective participants should request their academic transcripts and letters of recommendation as soon as possible, as they will not be able to add additional information after the December 15, 2022 deadline.
 They can provide English translations of their updated transcripts once they have been selected as a finalist or alternate.

 - Student recommendation guidelines.
 (PDF 400 KB)